Driver Qualification Files: What You Need on File for Every Driver

 4. Medical Card (DOT Physical)

-Every driver needs a current medical examiner's certificate.
+Every driver operating a vehicle over 10,001 lbs GVWR needs a current medical examiner's certificate.
 It's usually good for 2 years, but some conditions (like diabetes or high blood pressure) can shorten it to 1 year.
 The exam must be done by a doctor on the FMCSA's National Registry.
 When the card expires, the driver cannot legally drive until they get a new one.
 Set reminders 90 days out.
+Drivers of vehicles under 10,001 lbs are not required to have a DOT physical.

 5. Previous Employer Checks

-When you hire a new driver, you have to contact every employer they worked for in the past 3 years and ask about their safety record and any drug/alcohol violations.
+When you hire a new driver, you have to contact every employer they worked for in the past 3 years and ask about their safety record.
 You have 30 days from their hire date to send these inquiries.
 Even if a previous employer doesn't respond, you need to document that you tried.

 6. Annual Violations Certificate